henriquemoody/github-sh/README.md

 	- Validate Data Provided for a action and if haven't the necessary request using readline.

+	- create a Class to implement History need rotate lines. need auto-complete/ suggests need handle with readline_list_history not exists(not compiled)

 How to Use
 ==========
 	Clone the project